-The Northfield Area Family YMCA builds strong kids, strong families, and a strong community.
+The YMCA builds strong kids, strong families and a strong community.
 Please support the Annual Scholarship Campaign or the Capital Campaign.

 Scholarships are currently being provided to 81 families (total of 197 children in these families).
 In 2012, Annual Campaign funds have enabled 21 children to attend summer camps, 5 high school students to participate in Youth in Government, 16 youth to participate in the boxing program and 32 people to participate in the Pura Vida Healthy Lifestyle program.